-You will notice that Axiom 1 postulates a singleton observer and further that I have never mentioned the existence of other observers, or the reliance on such, in this paper, to derive fundamental physics.
-One of the first incarnation of my theory contained a set of observers, and intersections of halting images between observers were used to identify segments of objective reality... it was neat until I realize I was being stupid.
-If there was only one person left on earth, I would expect physical reality to still exist and thus it must depend at most on only one observer.
-All the others, if they exist, can be derived from the singleton observer by merely inspecting the experimental image and thus do not need to be postulated.
-This relationship better matches the givens of reality.
-Indeed, psychologically, this is what happens naturally as a young child matures and and develops a theory of the mind to assess the motivations and the decision-making choices of others.
-Evidence for other observers is identified by inspection of the evidence and builds over time.
-The fundamental theory never needs to postulate more than just one.
+The reader will notice that Axiom 1 postulates a singleton observer and further that we have never mentioned a plurality of observers, nor relied upon the idea, to derive fundamental physics.
+How did the notion of a singleton observer come about?
+One of the first incarnation of our system contained a set of observers, and intersections of halting images between observers were used to identify segments of objective reality... but then we realized this approach was fundamentally flawed.
+We reckoned that if there was only one person left on earth, we would still expect physical reality to exist and thus the fundamental theory can depend at most on only one observer.
+Other observers, if they exist, can be derived by the singleton observer the same way as any other scientific theories, by merely inspecting the experimental image and finding evidence for them, and thus do not need to be postulated.
+Indeed, psychologically, this is what happens naturally as a young child matures and over time develops a theory of the mind to assess the motivations and the decision-making choices of others (e.g. infant solipsism/Piaget).
+Evidence for other observers is identified by inspection of all available evidence and builds over time and is the subject of the scientific method.